3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 using its top surface for the extraction of the surface pattern of the assigned material.
 The output consists of five values.

-## How to use SurfacePatternToCurves?
+## How?

 In this example we will show you one way to use this node.

-## Where to get SurfacePatternToCurves?
+## Where?

-I can be installed from the Dynamo package mananger, or alternatively on our [Github Page](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").
+I can be installed from the Dynamo package mananger, or alternatively downloaded on our [Github Page](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").

 ### Example: Generating Computer Floors